3 Daily Priorities for Leaders to Get Things Done

 Think about it - if you know the task, the consequences if you do not do it, and the task is your responsibility - you increase the odds of achievement.

-But, it does not stop there.
+But it does not stop there.
 GR8 Leaders also value and develop people.
-That means you make sure people know their expectations, the consequences, and they are responsible for the expectations.
-You not only apply the 3 daily priorities to yourself, you teach them to everyone.
+That means you make sure people know their expectations and the consequences, and they are responsible for the expectations.
+You apply the 3 daily priorities to yourself and teach them to everyone.
 That gets more done!

 Clear Expectations

 One of our favorite statements is, "Where you look, you tend to go!"
-Unfortunately, many people and organizations wander from one shiny object to the next.
+Unfortunately, many people and organizations wander from one shiny object to another.
 They have no clear "THERE".

-Without a clear end result, you do not organize and focus your energy.
-You react and respond to the waves of life, circumstances and people.
-Worse yet, when you have no clear expectations for yourself, you do not align yourself with those under or around you, much less with the organization.
+With a clear end result, you organize and focus your energy.
+You react and respond to the waves of life, circumstances, and people.
+Worse yet, when you have no clear expectations, you do not align yourself with those under or around you, much less with the organization.

-On the other hand, GR8 leaders are clear about what needs to be done today, and plan for this week, month and year.
-That is strategic thinking and how it ties to strategic planning which organize your thoughts, goals and actions for each day.
+On the other hand, GR8 leaders are clear about what needs to be done today and plan for this week, month, and year.
+That is strategic thinking and how it ties to strategic planning, which organizes your thoughts, goals, and actions for each day.

-Do you want to get more done?
-Then start each morning with the Daily Focus Form like the one shown.
-You review your goals/tasks, people to contact, and then decide on the 1 to 3 things that you WILL DO today.
+Would you like to get more done?
+Then, start each morning with the Daily Focus Form like the one shown.
+You review your goals/tasks and people to contact, then decide on the 1 to 3 things you WILL DO today.

-Or, capture actions and notes for the next 7 days and next 30 days.
+Also, capture actions and notes for the next 7 and 30 days.

 Click the image and download a PDF of the form.
-If you want the form as well as other great forms and information, click here on to get the FREE Daily CATALYST video email.
+For the form and other great information, click here for the FREE Daily CATALYST video email.

 Daily Focus Form

-When you have clear expectations for yourself and they align with the organization, that is a clear mark of a high-performer.
-And, if you report to a manager, check with them to make sure you are on target.
-That simple action advertises your desire to not only achieve your goals, but also theirs and the organization's goals.
-Further, when you listen and make appropriate changes, you advertise a willingness to learn and grow.
+When you have clear expectations for yourself, and they align with the organization, that is a clear mark of a high performer.
+And, if you report to a manager, check with them to ensure you are on target.
+That simple action advertises your desire to achieve your goals, their goals, and the organization's goals.
+Further, when you listen and make appropriate changes, you demonstrate a willingness to learn and grow.

-Once you do that, you then focus on excellent execution, because you have the right target in your sights.
+Once you do that, focus on excellent execution because you have the right target in your sights.

 Clear Consequences

 It is even better when you link clear expectations to clear consequences.
-That means you see the good and bad when expectations are or are not met.
+That means you see the good and bad when expectations are unmet.
 That does not require a sense of urgency - just REALITY.
 What happens if you do not finish the report today?
 What happens if you do not fill those orders?
 How do you hurt the team if you do not meet your goals?

 Business is not a children's soccer match where you get a trophy for showing up.
 There are winners and losers.
 Everyone knows that reality when they participate in life and leadership.
 The 3 daily priorities prepare you for the next level of leadership.
-So, please know and understand your expectations as well as your consequences for each of your tasks and goals.
+So, please know and understand your expectations and consequences for your tasks and goals.

 Further, share REALITY with your team or group.
 Remind them how the Clear Expectations and Clear Consequences fit together.

-And, please do not lead with ultimatums and demands.
-That is a short-term approach that does not work for the long-term.
+And please do not lead with ultimatums and demands.
+That is an approach that only works for the short term.
 It looks like the right thing, but it is not.
 The better approach encourages freedom and self-governance with the 3 Daily Priorities.

 Self-governance

 Finally, GR8 Leaders self-govern.
-They do the right thing and require no follow-up, because they understand the team's and organization's goals are extremely important.
-They increase the productivity of the organization because they do the tasks and accomplish the goals set before them without wasting the follow-up energy of others.
+They do the right thing and require no follow-up because they understand the team's and organization's goals are critical.
+They increase the organization's productivity because they do the tasks and accomplish the goals set before them without wasting the follow-up energy of others.

 Pass up immediate gratification for future reward

-Self-governance is a basic element of life that is often overlooked.
+Self-governance is an essential element of life that is often overlooked.
 GR8 Leaders constantly grow their self-governance and help those around them do the same.

-Now think about it, if self-governance increases in each person in your group, they get more done and you do too.
+Now think about it: if self-governance increases in each person in your group, they get more done, and you do, too.
 You focus more on critical and strategic issues and spend less time double-checking their work.
-They do not need your checkup, because they show the discipline of accomplishing their tasks and goals on their own.
+They do not need you to check up because they show the discipline of accomplishing their tasks and goals independently.

 So, consider this.
 Use less demands and more freedom in your leadership.
 Use the self-governance or invitational model.
 Create a structure built on each person's strengths.
 Align their strengths with their expectations and the expectations of the organization.